lizhiqi49/CLIP-Finetune/README.md

 This command will compute metrics of `hit@1,10,50` on the validation dataset of given `data_root` with `batch_size`,  `pretrained_clip_path`, `pretrained_lora_path` specified.
 When both two pretrained model path provided, `pretrained_lora_path` first.

 Defaultly it will compute `hit@k` for images on all captions in the validation dataset.
+Finally, a .json file contains evaluation results will be saved in the provided pretrained path.